buckeye43210/resume/resume_short.md

 # Summary

-Senior Sys Admin and Cyber Security professional with over 30 years of experience in software and cyber engineering.
+Senior System Administrator and Cyber Security professional with over 30 years of software and cyper engineering experience.
 Expert in Ansible, Python, and Linux system management, with a proven track record in vulnerability assessments, automation, and open-source contributions.
 Skilled in leading teams to achieve security objectives in high-stakes environments.